robertchase/txt2tufte/README.md

 # markdown-ish to tufte.css

-Change a basic text file with markup to html that uses [tufte.css](https://edwardtufte.github.io/tufte-css/) or `css/index.css`.
+Compile a text file containing markup to html that uses [tufte.css](https://edwardtufte.github.io/tufte-css/) or `css/index.css`.

+## Concept

+`tufte.css` lets you mark up your `HTML` so that it has the feel of one of [Edward Tufte's](https://en.wikipedia.org/wiki/Edward_Tufte) books.
+I wanted to use this styling to create articles for publication on a website and I *didn't* want to manage a bunch of hand-edited `HTML`.
+I stole a page from [markdown](https://www.markdownguide.org/) and created my own markdown-like text file that compiles to tufte-capable `HTML`.

+Since this is for a website, I needed a way to generate an `index.html` that was stylistically compatible&mdash;so i made a compier for that too.

 ## Article File